mlandry22/zindi-sfc-paygo-competition/README.md

 ### Modelling
 The modelling is mostly carried out through straightforward XGBoost models, trained in H2O.
+For reproducibility across experiments, I switched from random cross-validation to an arbitrary but consistent use of FirstPaymentDate, where the 19th digit was used to obtain an even distribution (`fold5` and `fold10` are derived in this way).
+5-fold cross validation was used, managed through H2O's fold column, where the final model was created using the average tree counts of the five CV models, each with early stopping.

 The six different targets are related, so smoothing the six as a set was experimented with and a 70/30 average of the original prediction (70%) and the average of all six predictions (30%) was used.

 One exception is that an unsupervised clustering of all payment values occurs in a kMeans model.
 The cluster IDs are used in the modelling step.
 This model trains very quickly and did provide a slight uplift.